paradigmxyz/reth/book/getting_started/running.md

 Now, you'll probably see a _lot_ of warning logs stemming from attempting to connect to peers, including but not limited to:
     - `error=Some(Eth(P2PStreamError(HandshakeError(NoResponse))))`
-        - This means you hit a timeout when trying to do a devp2p handshake with the given peer
+        - This means that the peer you're attempting to do a devp2p handshake with didn't send you any data
     - `error=Some(Eth(EthHandshakeError(MismatchedGenesis { expected: 0x..., got: 0x... })))`
         - This means you have a different genesis block from the peer, which is likely because they are a node in a different devp2p network (e.g. a testnet, or Polygon, etc.)
     - `error=Some(Eth(P2PStreamError(HandshakeError(NoSharedCapabilities))))`